 Topic EqIA objectives Population and communities Support good access to existing and planned community infrastructure for new and existing residents, mindful of the potential for community needs to change over time.
 Improve perceptions of safety and fear of crime to help remove barriers to activities and reduce social isolation.
-Housing Provide a mix of good quality, affordable and specialist housing that meets the needs of Wirral's residents, particularly older people, people with disabilities (particularly those with accessibility issues) and families with children.
+Housing Provide an adequate quality and mix of good quality, affordable and specialist housing that meets the needs of Wirral's residents, particularly older people, people with disabilities (particularly those with accessibility issues) and families with children.
 Transport Ensure that the provision of infrastructure is managed and delivered to meet local population and demographic change.
 This includes providing infrastructure that maximises accessibility for all and connects new housing developments to the public realm, including key services.
 Economy and employment Support a diverse and resilient economy that provides opportunities for all and promote regeneration.
 This could include support social enterprise, voluntary and community sectors.
 Provide employment opportunities in the most deprived areas, particularly to disadvantaged groups.
 Enable older people and people with physical and mental health conditions and disabilities to stay in employment.
 Ensure that education and skills provision meets the needs of Wirral's existing and future labour market and improves life chances for all.
 Health Improve the physical and mental health and wellbeing of Wirral residents and reduce health inequalities across the Borough and between local communities.
+To locate and design development so that current and future residents, including vulnerable groups, will not regularly be exposed to poor air quality.